diellza veliqi

 01The Monumentality of the Everyday2022

 Design and art direction together with Lira Gjikolli for the Kosovo Pavilion exhibition at the Venice Art Biennale, “The Monumentality of the Everyday,” by artist Jakup Ferri.
 The identity was heavily inspired by the artist’s multidimensional work.
 Our focus was to showcase Ferri’s art visually across promotional materials using a mix of characters from his drawings, paintings, and textiles.
+The project included various digital and print promotional materials, such as the catalog and the pavilion’s web page.

 Artist: Jakup Ferri